AKC and ANKC Events For You And Your Dog

 Let’s start off with obedience training.
-In years past in order to be involved in AKC obedience training competition you had to have an AKC registered dog.
+In years past in order to be involved in AKC obedience training competition, you had to have an AKC registered a dog.
 Well in the last couple years that’s changed and there are now programs that allow mixed breed dogs to compete in competition as well.
 So no longer can you use the excuse that my dog isn’t a registered AKC/ANKC dog.

 AKC obedience competition can be fun for you and your dog.
 It actually involves three different levels of competition.
 They include the novice class, the open class and the utility class.

-Of course everybody starts off in the novice class where your dog will demonstrate all its exercises including healing, coming when called, sit stays and down stays both on and off leash.
+Of course, everybody starts off in the novice class where your dog will demonstrate all its exercises including healing, coming when called, sit stays and down stays both on and off-leash.

 When you have mastered the novice class you can move on to the open class where now the exercises will not only be obedience but will also move into retrieving and jumping over some obstacles.